yoshiaher/Portfolio/README.md

 In this portfolio, I have included a variety of projects that showcase my data analytics and programming skills.
 In addition to my technical skills, I also pride myself on my critical thinking and problem-solving abilities.
 I am able to approach data analysis with a strategic mindset, and to identify key issues and opportunities in the data.

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Away from work I enjoy reading economic and tech related articles as well as books in the genre of fantasy and thriller.
+Away from work I enjoy watching and playing sports, movies, and reading economic and tech related articles as well as books in the genre of fantasy and thriller.

 I am confident that my data analytics skills and experience make me an ideal candidate for any data analyst role.
 I hope you find my portfolio to be informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.